rorymbyrne/umbrella-content/en/assess-your-risk/security-planning/beginner/s_follow-the-plan.md

 ---
 ### A security plan only works if everyone follows it.

-Different personalities may benefit from different approaches to make the plan stick.
+Different personalities may benefit from different approaches to make the plan security plan stick.

 ## Understand why